Create a generative AI chat app

 1. In Visual Studio Code, view the Extensions pane; and if it is not already installed, install the Python extension.

 2. In the Command Palette, use the command python:select interpreter.
-Then select an existing environment if you have one, or create a new Venv environment based on your Python 3.1x installation.
+Then create a new Venv environment based on your Python 3.13 installation.

 Tip: If you are prompted to install dependencies, you can install the ones in the requirements.txt file in the /labfiles/foundry-chat/python/chat-app folder; but it’s OK if you don’t - we’ll install them later!